eli0009/ESCE429-Project/README.md

 ### POST
 - This bug is detailed in the file `test_todos_id_taskof.py` in the function `BUGGEDtestPostWithID()`, basically when you create a new taskof with an existing taskof ID, you will find that there are 2 taskof entries with same ID, which makes no sense because ID are supposed to be unique

-# GUIDE
+# Howto

 ## Running all tests at once
 To run tests, run the following command inside current directory.
-The packages unittest and requests are required.
+The python packages unittest and requests are required.
 This will run test from every test module
 > Linux
 ```bash
 bash run_unittests.sh